Student Groups

 Common uses:

-- Class groups: "Monday 10 AM Class", "Advanced Conversation Group"
+- Class lesson groups: "Monday 10 AM Class", "Advanced Conversation Group"

 - Level groups: "A2 Beginners", "B1 Intermediate Cohort"